ShieldCI/docs/docs/analyzers/security/up-to-date-dependencies.md

 4. **Combine with security scanning**: run `composer audit` or a SaaS scanner (like ShieldCI’s own vulnerable dependency analyzer) immediately after updating.
 5. **Automate notifications**: if this analyzer reports failures, wire it into Slack/Email so the team can act quickly.

-## Common Mistakes to Avoid

-- Relying solely on `composer outdated`; it ignores what `composer install` will actually do given your constraints.
-- Deleting `composer.lock` entirely when conflicts arise—instead, resolve the conflict and keep the lock file committed.
-- Forgetting to update dev tools because they “don’t ship to production”; outdated linters/tests produce false positives or miss regressions.
-- Running updates locally but never committing the lock file, causing CI to pull stale packages.

 ## References

 - [Composer install vs update](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies)